ChaoticByte/lurch-dl/README.md

          [--stop string]    Define a video timestamp to stop at, e.g. 1h23m45s [--continue]       Continue the download if possible
-         [--overwrite]      Overwrite the output file if it already exists [--json]           Provide all terminal output in json format
+         [--overwrite]      Overwrite the output file if it already exists [--max-rate]       The maximum download rate in MB/s - don't set this too high, you may run into a ratelimit and your IP address might get banned from the servers.
+                            default: 10.0
+         [--json]           Provide all terminal output in json format
 ```